 Here is a video of us having a little fun in the water.

 From this experience I don’t really think scuba diving is my thing.
 I was able to get my breathing under control but to breathe correctly, fill my mask with water and clear it out, then remove my mouth piece to practice retrieving it, and blow water out of my face mask was a bit over whelming.
 From what I’ve seen on TV they certainly make it look much easier than it actually is.
+Perhaps if I visit somewhere like Liquid Dive Dumaguete in the Philippines in a nice, relaxing environment, I may find it a bit easier!
+This is certainly something to look into as well if I’m after a mini break, but for now I’ve discovered its not for me.
 It was fun trying it out though but maybe I should just snorkel.